get-net/http-openapi/README.md

                     # this field is optional, but if exists, this value will be expected during auto testing
                     example: invalid parameters
 ```

+The **strict** option determines if it should check the response value for equality with an example value
+or should it just check that the response types match with those set in the schema.

 ## Check schema coverage